pedrovalls/Ox-Garch/README.md

 Also NGARCH is estimated without the last 10 observations and out-of-sample forecast is done.

 Plot the forecast for the conditional mean and also with the V@R(0.025) and V@R(0.975).

+Test for Long Memory Hurst-Mandelbrot with the correction by Lo